 Does Nuud work for everyone?

 The Nuud website claims the technology behind it will work for everyone.
-The main reason people believe it is not working for them is because they do not give it enough time or they do not understand that you will still perspire.
+The main reason people believe it is not working for them is that they do not give it enough time or they do not understand that you will still perspire.

 I can completely relate to this, I nearly did give up on it as the transition is hard when you are normally a hardcore antiperspirant user.
 But I do feel the benefits of the product in the long run, for me, outweighed the first 10-14 days of my body adjusting to the product.